As we near the end of 2015, here are my top 10 picks for 2015 technology breakthroughs.

 What happened: This year, research teams, universities and startups made strides in advancing battery technology.
 Soon, we will begin to see batteries that charge in seconds, last months and even charge over the air.
 Laser-made supercapacitors are 50 times faster than current batteries, more durable and discharge even slower than current supercapacitors.
 Companies like Prieto are using copper foam to create 3D structures in batteries, resulting in longer life, faster charging, five times higher density, and are cheaper to make and smaller than current offerings.
 Tesla released their Powerwall to store solar energy in homes.
 The list goes on.

 Why it's important: Battery technology is critically important (and remains a key limiting factor) for the development of exponential technologies and computing devices.
 As our computers become more complex and distributed, so too do our demands for efficient and reliable sources of power.
-These developments will enable the convergence and distribution of key technologies like robotics, sensors, networks, AI, 3D printing and more.
+These developments will enable the convergence and distribution of key technologies like robotics, smart sensors, networks, Artificial Intelligence, 3D printing and more.

 (#5) One Step Closer to Global Internet Connectivity